BTrujillo816/coffee-scale/documentation/Project Template 2.md

 ## Key Concerns
 - Most Important
-  - Product cannot be sumberged in liquids
+  - Product cannot be submerged in liquids
 - Set-in-stone Parameters
   - Must turn red when sensor is triggered
   - LEDs must reset back to green after a few seconds to signify game is over